TitusKI/CineFlix/README.md

 - Flutter: A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - Dart: A programming language used for building Flutter applications.

+## Support 📧

+If you have any questions or need support, please feel free to reach out to us at support@cineflix.com.